7 Festivals on the Golden Triangle Tour!

 The Bashful Kailash Fair And Festivals, Agra

 As per popular legend, Lord Shiva appeared in the fair in the form of a stone lingam.
 As a result, pilgrims flock here in huge numbers to pay homage to the deity.
-Devotees believe that during the Kailash Festival, Lord Shiva also grants every wish and fulfills every desire.
+Devotees believe that during the Kailash Festival, Lord Shiva also grants every wish and fulfils every desire.

 During this time of the year, Agra and the areas nearby are decked like a bride.
 In the gist of which, one can find the whole city brimming with festive charms.
 So much so, that you will see the city groove to the symphonies of prayers and songs of happiness.